-- 1. Graduate-level students (degree-seeking or special, non-degree-seeking) must contact the College of Graduate and Professional Studies - 2.
-Degree-seeking undergraduate-level students must contact the appropriate Academic Deans office (based upon the student's major course of study) - Undeclared and/or special, non-degree-seeking undergraduate-level students must contact the College of Arts & Sciences
+- Graduate-level students (degree or non-degree-seeking) must contact the College of Graduate and Professional Studies - 2.
+Undergraduate-level students (degree or non-degree seeking) must contact the Office of the Registrar.

-Withdrawal is not considered official until a student has completed withdrawal paperwork with the appropriate office listed above.
+Withdrawal is not considered official until a student has completed withdrawal paperwork with the appropriate Longwood University office: College of Graduate and Professional Studies (graduate students) or Office of the Registrar (undergraduate students).